Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Balance-Marking: A Simple yet Effective CTWL Method

 \section{Balance-Marking: A Simple yet Effective CTWL Method}

-In this section, we introduce a simple yet effective implementation of CTWL as our preliminary exploration.
-As delineated in Section~\ref{sec:formulation_of_codable_text_watermarking}, a CTWL consists of two fundamental parts: one is a message encoding algorithm to solve Eq.~(\ref{eq: encoding message and text quality}), the other is a message extracting algorithm to achieve Eq.~(\ref{eq: target on extracting messages}).
-Furthermore, in both two phases, we rely on a well-defined probability function $P_{w}$ as a unified guideline to encode and decode messages.

-Therefore, in the subsequent sections, we first present an approximation algorithm derived to solve Eq.~(\ref{eq: encoding message and text quality}) in Section~\ref{sec: encoding framwwork}.
-This will serve as a general encoding algorithm for any predefined $P_{w}$.
-Following this, we introduce two designs of $P_{w}$ in Section~\ref{sec: design of P}.
-Finally, given the pre-defined encoding algorithm and $P_{w}$, we can successfully perform message extracting as presented in Section~\ref{subsec: message extracting phase}.
+In this section, we first present an approximation algorithm to solve Eq.~(\ref{eq: encoding message and text quality original}) in Section~\ref{sec: encoding framwwork}, which serves as a general encoding algorithm for any predefined $P_{w}$.
+Then, we introduce two designs of $P_{w}$ in Section~\ref{sec: design of P} as unified guidelines to encode and decode messages.
+Finally, given the pre-defined encoding algorithm and $P_{w}$, the message extracting can be performed as presented in Section~\ref{subsec: message extracting phase}.